 • {Click Here]

-“When creating a fire-smart landscape, we advise homeowners to design defensible space and maintain their landscapes according to UC Marin Master Gardener guidelines.
+“When creating a Fire-Smart landscape, we advise homeowners to design defensible space and maintain their landscapes according to UC Marin Master Gardener guidelines.
 For a new or renovated landscape, consider California native or other pollinator-friendly plants that require little water and are easy to maintain.
 There are no published fire-wise or fire-resistant plant lists that are science-based or peer-reviewed.
 Design and maintenance are more important than plant selection.”

 -- Steven Swain, UC Cooperative Extension Environmental Horticulture Advisor, Marin and Sonoma Counties

 Nikki brings a breadth of experience to her landscaping and land management approach.
 With 17 years working in native plant nurseries, and a dozen years working as an educator in various capacities, she hopes to help home gardeners and rural residents be more equipped to foster a fire resilient landscape.
 Prior to starting her new business, California Sisters Landscapes, she had a variety of roles at the local non-profit Grassroots Ecology, including Environmental Educator and Nursery Manager.
-Nikki has an B.S. in Ecology and Evolutionary Biology from UC Santa Cruz.
+Nikki has a B.S. in Ecology and Evolutionary Biology from UC Santa Cruz.
 She has experience in plant science, including her own graduate research on native milkweed production at the University of Idaho.